RFA for Predoctoral Training in Clinical and Translational Science

 CTSA TL1 Predoctoral Training Grant

-The purpose is to provide formal structured research training for individuals interested in pursuing research careers in T1 Translational Research (testing basic research for clinical effect/applicability; i.e. preclinical, first in human, proof of concept, phase 1) and whose research is focused on the elucidation of mechanistic and therapeutic aspects of disease processes.
+The purpose of these programs is to provide formal structured research training for individuals interested in pursuing research careers in T1 Translational Research (testing basic research for clinical effect/applicability; i.e. preclinical, first in human, proof of concept, phase 1) and whose research is focused on the elucidation of mechanistic and therapeutic aspects of disease processes.

 Individuals are supported while they:

 - Engage in a research project

 - Complete the Master of Science in Translational Research (MTR) degree program or the Certificate Program

 Trainees may choose from a range of concentrations: Translational Therapeutics, Bioinformatics, Entrepreneurial Science, and Regulatory Science.

 Positions are open to Penn students in the MD, DMD, VMD, or PhD programs.

 - Applicants to the TL1 award must be US citizens or have permanent resident status.

 - Medical students should apply in their third year of medical school and are only eligible for the MTR degree.